Content Words: Nouns, Verbs, Adjectives and Adverbs

 Noun/Verb Suffix -cu

-The suffix -cu may be applied to adjectives, verbs and nouns.
+The suffix -cu may be applied to adjectives and nouns, in addition to verbs, as seen above under Verb Categories.

 Adjectives